 Our practice is currently in-network with Medicare and we offer competitive self pay rates for those patients with commercial insurance.

 Is My Visit Covered?

 Dr. Connor is not able to treat or diagnose your condition over the phone.
-If you have a condition that is deemed to cause a functional deficit, the visit will be submitted to your insurance company for payment.
+If you have a condition that is deemed to cause a functional deficit, the visit will be submitted to insurance for payment.
 You are responsible for your co-payment prior to being seen by the doctor.
 Your insurance company determines the level of payment and your financial responsibility.
 This includes a co-payment, co-insurance, and a deductible amount.
 You are responsible for knowing and understanding each one.
 Please note that if you have a minor procedure at the time of your visit, there may be an additional amount owed at the time of service.
 This amount is determined by the specific policy you or your employer have chosen.

 Numerous diagnoses and procedures in oculoplastic surgery are considered cosmetic.
 Cosmetic surgery is elective and is never covered by insurance.
 Furthermore, a cosmetic consultation is not covered by insurance, and you are responsible for the consultation fee prior to being evaluated by the doctor.
 Occasionally, your co-payment may be collected by the front office staff and your findings are actually considered cosmetic.
 In such instances, you will be responsible for the balance of a cosmetic consultation upon checkout.
 Cosmetic consultations cannot be submitted or partially submitted to your insurance company.

 Is My Surgery Covered?

 Once you have been evaluated by Dr. Connor and surgery has been recommended, if you have a functional impairment and meet strict criteria established by Medicare, your information will be sent for prior authorization when required.
 Please note that prior authorization does not guarantee payment.